msyamkumar/cs220-f20-projects/p1/README.md

 may be slightly different on your computer, but you can figure it out with these steps:

-1. open your `Documents` in either File Explorer or Finder
+1. Open your `Documents` in either File Explorer or Finder
-2. copy the pathname of `p1` using either these [Windows directions](https://www.pcworld.com/article/251406/windows_tips_copy_a_file_path_show_or_hide_extensions.html) or [Mac directions](http://osxdaily.com/2015/11/05/copy-file-path-name-text-mac-os-x-finder/)
+2. Copy the pathname of `p1` using either these [Windows directions](https://www.pcworld.com/article/251406/windows_tips_copy_a_file_path_show_or_hide_extensions.html) or [Mac directions](http://osxdaily.com/2015/11/05/copy-file-path-name-text-mac-os-x-finder/)
-3. paste the pathname of `p1` in your notes somewhere
+3. Paste the pathname of `p1` in your notes somewhere

 Now we want to create something called a "notebook" in your `p1` folder.
 To do so, you'll need to open something called a "terminal emulator".

 **Mac**:
-1. open Finder
+1. Open Finder
-2. click "Applications"
+2. Click "Applications"
-3. open "Utilities"
+3. Open "Utilities"
-4. double-click Terminal.app
+4. Double-click Terminal application

 **Windows**:
-1. hit the Windows logo key on your keyboard
+1. Hit the Windows logo key on your keyboard
-2. type `powershell`
+2. Type `powershell`
-3. open "Windows PowerShell" (be careful, DO NOT choose the ones that say "ISE" or "x86")
+3. Open "Windows PowerShell" (be careful, DO NOT choose the ones that say "ISE" or "x86")

 OK, now the directions are the same for Mac and Windows again.
 Type this in the terminal (replace `P1-PATH` with the pathname of `p1`, as